L2-Lagrange/Simple-LM1875-sound-system/README.md

 As the system approaches clipping, it gets a little bit of fuzz on top of the sine wave before flattening out with increasing input amplitude.
 When listening to music the bass tends to clip a tiny bit first and its not auidable.

-<p align="center"><strong>LM1875 Single Supply Inverting Amplifier (not BTL)</strong></p>

-When building this system for the first time it helps to build a simple version of the power stage.
-The design below is an LM1875 inverting power stage I designed.
-The output capacitor is very important in this design, but it should be removed for BTL.

 <p align="center"><strong>LEDs</strong></p>